 Lightweight Stickers and Postcards

-Use these for casual gifting, coworker exchanges, or as add-ons to a bigger present (for example, last minute wedding gift ideas).
-They are also one of the only categories where you can run promotional codes aggressively without destroying margin — making them ideal for Q4 traffic experiments.
+Small items like lightweight stickers and postcards feel fun and thoughtful, ship fast, cost little, and match almost any taste with near-zero effort.
+Use them for casual gifting, coworker exchanges, or as add-ons to a bigger present (for example, last minute wedding gifts).
+They’re also one of the only categories where you can run promo codes aggressively without destroying margin - ideal for Q4 traffic experiments.

 Also Read: